 Use during pregnancy, lactation or lay

 Betamethasone is known to be teratogenic in laboratory species.
-The safety of the veterinary medicinal product has not been established in pregnant and lactating bitches; therefore, the product should not be used during pregnancy and lactation.
-Fertility Do not use in breeding animals.
+The safety of the veterinary medicinal product has not been established in pregnant and lactating bitches.
+Do not use during pregnancy and lactation (see Contraindications section).

 Interaction with other medicinal products and other forms of interaction